Film industry in Florida

+A historical marker in Miami for Fleischer Studios, the state's first animation studio.

 The film industry in Florida is one of the largest in the United States: in 2006, Florida ranked third in the U.S. for film production (after California and New York) based on revenue generated.
 However, more recent 2009–2010 data no longer show Florida among the top four states.

 Production activity has been generally concentrated in two regions, South Florida and Central Florida (Orlando and Tampa).
 The South Florida region is famous for large projects like Jerry Bruckheimer's Bad Boys film series and Neal Moritz's 2 Fast 2 Furious.
 The Central Florida area has been featured in The Punisher, starring John Travolta, and Adam Sandler's The Waterboy.

 The state of Florida has a long film history thanks to its year-round sunshine and moderate climate.
 Film classics were filmed throughout the state, such as Moon Over Miami (1941) and Esther Williams' Easy to Love (1953).